Cabo Private Whale Watching

 Best Price Guarantee

-Whale watching season starts on December 15th.
-Make sure to book your private whale watching tour in advance!
+Whale watching season ends on April 15th, 2023.
+Make sure to book your private whale watching tour!

 Experience the Ultimate Private Whale Watching Tour in Cabo!

 The pictures you take will truly be worth 1,000 words when you join us for a private whale watching tour in Cabo San Lucas.
 This one-of-a-kind small group whale watching tour begins with a relaxing trip on one of our smooth-riding inflatable speedboats.
 You’ll enjoy gorgeous panoramic views of the Pacific as we head toward the spots where you’re most likely to see humpback whales breaching and tail slapping in the brilliant blue water.

 Small-Group Whale Watching Boat Tour in Cabo San Lucas

 When you and the exclusive group you’re traveling with first spot one of these amazing creatures swimming peacefully in the habitat they call home, the moment will be a magical one.